-- (7) The architectural design of a detached ADU structure shall complement the existing architectural character of the principal single-family dwelling unit.
-In instances where the detached structure in which the ADU will be located is a barn or an agricultural building, the design characteristics and outer appearance of the barn or agricultural building shall be maintained or shall be consistent with the architecture of the principal dwelling unit.
-The ADU application may be required to undergo review by the Commission for Civic Design pursuant to Zoning Law § 260-109. - (8) All newly constructed detached ADUs shall be placed behind the primary dwelling.
-The ADU shall not be located in any side yard or rear yard setback. - (9) ~~The Planning Board shall ensure that the site plan for a~~A detached ADU shall provides for: - (a) adequate access to both the principal residence structure and the ADU(s); - (b) an adequate driveway serving both the principal residence structure and the ADU(s); and - (c) adequate lighting for the detached ADU which complies with the Zoning Law's provisions applicable to lighting. ~~The Planning Board may also require the site plan to~~When existing conditions such as but not limited to hedgerows, wooded areas, other existing buildings, or topography do not exist to screen a detached ADU, include fencing or landscaped screening shall be provided to mitigate any potential adverse impacts of the detached ADUs on adjacent properties. - (10) A certificate of approval shall be obtained from the Ulster County Health Department and/or the Town of Woodstock, as may be applicable, for any required on-site sanitary or water supply system.
+- (8) All newly constructed detached ADUs shall be placed behind the primary dwelling.
+The ADU shall not be located in any side yard or rear yard setback. - (9) The Planning Board shall ensure that the site plan for a detached ADU provides for: (a) adequate access to both the principal residence structure and the ADU(s); an adequate driveway serving both the principal residence structure and the ADU(s); and (c) adequate lighting for the detached ADU which complies with the Zoning Law's provisions applicable to lighting.
+The Planning Board may also require the site plan to include fencing or landscaped screening to mitigate any potential adverse impacts of the detached ADUs on adjacent properties. - (10) A certificate of approval shall be obtained from the Ulster County Health Department and/or the Town of Woodstock, as may be applicable, for any required on-site sanitary or water supply system.
 As applicable, this may include a determination that an existing on-site water supply and sewage disposal facilities are sufficient to accommodate the additional demands the detached ADU will place on the system.
 This provision shall not be construed as superseding any requirement of the New York State Sanitary Code or the Ulster County Health Department regulations applicable to water supply and wastewater disposal systems for residential structures.